so-sc/war-room/.github/ISSUE_TEMPLATE.md

 _Explain what the event is all about breifly_

 ## Prerequisites
+_check each boxes one by one after completing the tasks, u may check them later by editing the issue too_
 - [ ] Informed all the SOSC members through whatsapp
 - [ ] Created an Issue in [SOSC Open-Design](https://github.com/so-sc/open-design) requesting all the graphics assets required for the workshop
 - [ ] Planned the venue and date for the event